wireapp/wire-docs/src/how-to/install/wiab-dev.md

     - **ansible_host**: aka **deploy_node** i.e. IP address or hostname of VM where Wire will be deployed (Required)
     - **ansible_user**: username to access the deploy_node with sudo access (Required)
     - **ansible_ssh_private_key_file**: SSH key file path for ansible_user@deploy_node (Required)
     - **target_domain**: The domain you want to use for wire installation eg. example.com (Required).
-Check [DNS Requirements for Wire Deployments](dns-requirements.md#dns-requirements-for-wire-deployments) for more details.
+Check [How to set up DNS records](includes/helm_dns-ingress-troubleshooting.inc.md#how-to-set-up-dns-records) for more details.
     - **wire_ip**: Gateway IP address for Wire, could be same as deploy_node's IP (Optional).
 If not specified, the playbook will attempt to detect it (network ACLs permitting).
 If your deploy_node is only reachable on a private network, set this explicitly.
     - **use_cert_manager**: Controls TLS certificate management behavior (Optional, default: true)
       - **true** (default): Deploys `cert-manager` and `nginx-ingress-services` helm chart for automatic HTTPS certificate generation via Let's Encrypt.
 This is the recommended option for most deployments where the target domain is publicly reachable and the deploy_node has outbound internet access.
       - **false**: Skips `cert-manager` deployment and `nginx-ingress-services` chart.
 When disabled, you must manually provide TLS certificates for your domain and configure `nginx-ingress-services` helm chart manually.
-See [TLS and Certificates](tls-certificates.md) for instructions.
     - **artifact_hash**: A default hash is already configured to enable the testing with the latest stable version.
 Check with Wire support about this value, if a different version is required.
 Read about more about artifact at [Artifact bundle and offline deployment](planning.md#artifact-bundle-and-offline-deployment) and [Offline bundle and alternative chart-only deployment](#offline-bundle-and-alternative-chart-only-deployment) for an alertnative approach.

-For a full list of DNS records you should create, see [DNS Requirements for Wire Deployments](dns-requirements.md).
-For required inbound ports and connectivity, see [Network Ports and Connectivity](network-ports.md).

 > **Internet connectivity requirement:** While the Wire services and other related components can be installed without continuous internet access (Thanks to the Artifact), this WIAB Dev playbook assumes that the deploy_node has outbound internet connectivity during installation to provision a k8s cluster.
 It downloads tooling such as Minikube, Docker, kubectl, Python packages, and system packages from public repositories, and (if `use_cert_manager=true`) contacts Let’s Encrypt via cert-manager to obtain certificates.
 If you must operate in a fully offline environment, consider using WIAB Staging or Production with offline artifacts instead.